StefanvandenEijkel/tutorial/README.md

 <h2>How to get your workstation ready for your first github project.</h2>
 <b>1.
 Create a github account (If you already have one you can skip to the next step).<br /></b>
 Go to this link: https://github.com/join?source=header-home<br />
 Fill in the details and choose your plan.
-After that you have to verify your entered email adres and voila, your github account is created and verified.<br />
+After that you have to verify your entered email adres and voila, your github account is created and verified. <br> <br />
 <img src="img/screen1.jpg" width="50%">
 <br />
 <b>2.
 Install git<br /></b>
 Go to this link: https://git-scm.com/downloads and download the correct file for your workstation system.<br />
-Open the file and install it<br />
+Open the file and install it <br> <br />
 You can verify if the installation was successfull by opening up your command prompt and type "git".<br />
 <img src="img/screen2.png" width="50%">
 <br />
 <b>3.
 Create a github folder</b><br />
 Create a folder you would like to use for your github projects.
-When your folder is created go to your command prompt and go to the folder location by using the command "cd" for example "cd C:\Users\Hilgon\Desktop\github"<br />
+When your folder is created go to your command prompt and go to the folder location by using the command "cd" for example "cd C:\Users\Hilgon\Desktop\github" <br> <br />
 After that you enter the command "git init" this makes the folder a github folder.<br />
 <img src="img/screen3.jpg" width="50%">
 <br />